wacky9/buckeyectfWriteups/SSShit.md

 $intercept_1 = (0 + (-ys_1 * 3)%p + ys_0 * 3 )%p

 Now that middle statement looks like it could give us trouble, but in fact there is a useful trick around it.
-Some of you may be wondering why $a % b$ is being used and not $a \mod b$.
+Some of you may be wondering why $a%b$ is being used and not $a \mod b$.
 The answer is that Python's % operator is not exactly the same as the mathematical modulus.
 In fact, in this specific instance, it is quite different.
-When $|a| < b$ and $a<0$, $a \mod b = b + a$ in Python world.
+When $|a| < b$ and $a<0$, $a%b = b + a$ in Python world.
 Therefore we end up with:

 $intercept_1 = (p - ys_1 * 3 + ys_0 * 3 )%p$